 Our vision is to provide formal computing education for all K-12 students through existing math courses.
 The C-STEM Math-ICT Curriculum will provide K-12 students with 13 years of hands-on math education with computing and robotics.

 The C-STEM Research and Outreach Program

-The C-STEM Center studies how to use innovative computing and robotics technologies to increase student interest and help them learn STEM subjects with an emphasis on Algebra, a gatekeeper for high-school graduation and careers in STEM fields.
+The C-STEM Center studies how to use innovative computing and robotics technologies to increase student interest and help them learn STEM subjects with an emphasis on Math 7, Math 8, and Algebra, a gatekeeper for high-school graduation and careers in STEM fields.
 The C-STEM program helps close the math achievement gap, engages traditionally unrepresented groups and at risk students in hands-on learning math with computing and robotics.